TYPO3-Documentation/TYPO3CMS-Reference-InsideTypo3/Documentation/Index.rst

 .. attention::

-   This document has been merged into :ref:`TYPO3 Core API <t3coreapi:start>` since core version 9.
+   This document has been merged into :doc:`TYPO3 Explained <t3coreapi:Index>` since core version 9.

 :Version: